 The roots almost always trace to childhood.
 Children who learned love was conditional develop people pleasing as survival.
 In adult relationships, it creates a paradox: the more you suppress yourself, the less your partner knows you.

-Take the Quiz →Recognizing it requires honest self-examination.
+Recognizing it requires honest self-examination.
 Saying yes when you mean no, apologizing for things not your fault, feeling responsible for your partner mood — these are symptoms, not kindness.

 The cost is accumulated resentment.
 Every suppressed preference deposits bitterness that eventually overflows.
 Partners often feel blindsided because everything seemed fine on the surface.